 It seems like only 2 minutes ago we were visiting the polls for the last Election and here we are again, being asked to cast our vote on something that will affect our local areas as well as the whole country.
 It can feel like one of those high paying research studies that you do but without the pay!
-With local council due in May it’s the perfect time to grab yourself a nice little extra income for signing up to work as a Poll Clerk for your local council on those days.
+With what looks like another General Election on the

 What does a Poll Clerk do?